voronp/type-graphql-dataloader/README.md

 ## Install

-Because the upstream package is now abandonware, the package can be pulled directly from github using the following npm command:
+Because the upstream package is now abandon-ware, the package can be pulled directly from github using the following npm command:

 ```
 npm install DillonSadofsky/type-graphql-dataloader